mharen/mharen.github.io/blog/2010/2010-03-autohotkey-wrapping-selection-with-tag.md

 ---

-<a href="http://www.autohotkey.com/">Autohotkey</a> is a nice tool to be familiar with—it enables you to create advanced hotkeys.
+[Autohotkey](http://www.autohotkey.com/) is a nice tool to be familiar with—it enables you to create advanced hotkeys.
 Today, I built a very simple script which saved me a bunch of time.
 Here’s the skinny:

 I’ve been blogging about software a lot and these posts are often heavy with terms or phrases that I wrap in <code>http://www.autohotkey.com/</code> tags.
-Unfortunately, my editor (<a href="http://download.live.com/writer">Live Writer</a>), as awesome as it is, doesn’t support something like this.
+Unfortunately, my editor ([Live Writer](http://download.live.com/writer)), as awesome as it is, doesn’t support something like this.
 AutoHotKey to the rescue!

 Here’s the script:  <pre><code class="csharpcode">#c::                       <span class="rem">; fire on WIN+c</span>
 AutoTrim Off               <span class="rem">; Retain any leading and trailing whitespace on the clipboard.</span>